 This gluten free maple ginger butternut squash tart is healthy and delicious...and yet fancy enough for any holiday party.
 Maple and ginger flavors pair beautifully with the sweetness of butternut squash.

-Fall is in the air and the holidays are around the corner.
-Every year I make several desserts to see which is the best for our family's Thanksgiving celebration.
+Fall is in the air, and the holidays are around the corner.
+Every year, I make several desserts to see which is the best for our family’s Thanksgiving celebration.
 Tart recipes look impressive but are so easy to make.

 Me?
-I like variety and I bring something different every year.
-It keeps people guessing, and gives me the opportunity to try a lot of recipe ideas out.
+I like variety, and I bring something different every year.
+It keeps people guessing and gives me the opportunity to try a lot of recipe ideas out.

 This gluten free maple ginger butternut squash tart may be my new favorite!

 I think this squash tart recipe is going to be a winner.
-The candied ginger with the subtle maple and butternut are too good to pass up.
-I buy my candied ginger at Trader Joe's, but this candied ginger recipe is easy if you prefer to make your own!
+The candied ginger with the subtle maple and butternut is too good to pass up.
+I buy my candied ginger at Trader Joe’s, but this candied ginger recipe is easy if you prefer to make your own!

 How to make butternut squash puree

-I used organic canned butternut squash because it is pureed so smoothly, it is perfect in this gluten free tart recipe.
+I used organic canned butternut squash because it is pureed so smoothly; it is perfect in this gluten free tart recipe.

 If you prefer to make your own homemade butternut squash puree, here are the directions:

-- Preheat your oven to 375 degrees F.
+• Preheat your oven to 375º F.

-- Scoop out the seeds.
+• Scoop out the seeds.

-- Place the baking pan in the oven and roast for 40-45 minutes until the butternut squash halves are soft.
+• Place the baking pan in the oven and roast for 40-45 minutes until the butternut squash halves are soft.

-- Remove the squash and allow it to cool.
+• Remove the squash and allow it to cool.

-This delicious tart is great for Thanksgiving, or anytime.
+This delicious tart is great for Thanksgiving or any time.
 Serve with a dollop of whipped cream!

 Instructions: